jillesvangurp/es-kotlin-client/manual/crud-support.md

 [previous](creating-client.md) | [parent](index.md) | [next](bulk-indexing.md)

 This Markdown is Generated from Kotlin code.
-Please don't edit this file and instead edit the source.
+Please don't edit this file and instead edit the [source file](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/test/kotlin/io/inbot/eskotlinwrapper/manual/CrudManualTest.kt) from which this page is generated.